DarienArthur-Gocken/salamander/README.md

 ### Build the Processor
 - Navigate to the processor directory: `cd processor`
-- Build the project: `mvn clean package`
+- Build the processor JAR: `mvn clean package -DskipTests`
+    - The videoProcessingTest uses a local sample video that is not included in the repository.
+So, tests may fail in a clean clone unless the sample video is added manually.
 - It will then generate the jar file

 ### Server Setup